menu

 When it comes to living a long, healthy life, there’s always going to be some amount of risk.
 Avoiding it entirely isn’t realistic.

-The good news is… You can be proactive about your health today to reduce your risks in the future.
+The good news is… You can be proactive about your and your future children's health today to reduce risks in the future.

 In our disease reports, we use the word “risk” a lot.
-Risk is a way of measuring your chance of getting a disease.
-There are two main kinds of risk — absolute and relative risk — and each has different implications for your health (1).
+Risk is a way of measuring the chances of getting a disease.
+There are two main kinds of risk — absolute and relative risk — and each has different implications for your and your future children's health (1).

 01